-You must apply at least seven working days before your start date.
+You must apply at least five working days before your start date.

 If permission has been granted, the conditions attached to the licence must be carefully read and kept to.
 It is the owner or supplier's responsibility to ensure that the skip does not cause obstruction to other road users, and that it complies with government regulations.

-Payment can be made electronically by any debit or credit card issued by a bank in the EEA.
+Payment can be made electronically by any debit or credit card.

-You can expect your licence to be processed within seven working days.
+You can expect your licence to be processed within five working days.

 Does tacit consent apply?